iamdudeman/vile/docs/DesignDocument.md

 #### First minutes

 The first minutes of the game will expose the player to the basics of the gameplay of Vials.
-They will play a simple AI opponent that will not be very difficult to beat.
+They will play a simple AI opponent that will not be very difficult to defeat.
 After the first victory they will experience their first event board where the game will start to be modified between each battle.

 ------------------------------------------------------------------------------------------------------------------------